-Help out at the Fondo and support your local farms
+Help out at the Fondo and support your local farms and community groups

 It is widely known that the success of any endurance sports event can be credited to the dedication, creativity and enthusiasm of its volunteers.
 In order to truly show our appreciation for the hard work of our volunteers, we've created a competition that will give them a chance to win cash prizes for local farms and charitable organizations of their choosing.

 Support for the Volunteer Competition generously comes from participant donations and regional sponsors.